genomicsclass/book/index.md

 ---
 layout: page
-title: PH525x series: Biomedical Data Science
+title: PH525x series - Biomedical Data Science
 ---

 The repository of the R markdown files (.Rmd) for the labs shown here is: